Home

 Hydrogenated and Partially Hydrogenated Oils

-Side note If you're still undecided in the margarine vs butter margarine vs butter debate, or you ever wondered, how is margarine made?
-You'd be shocked and would instantly switch to butter!
-Find out more here!
+Side note: If you're still undecided in the margarine vs butter debate, be sure to see the Additional Resources below.
+I think you'd be shocked and instantly switch to butter!

 Getting back to the hydrogenation process.
 Typically manufacturers start with soy, cottonseed, corn or canola oil because they are usually the cheapest.
 The initial extraction process makes them rancid from the start but then they are mixed with tiny metal particles like nickel oxide.